-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Sylvia Poggioli reports on the trial known as Rubygate.

-But Berlusconi insists all his dinner parties are elegant and sober affairs, and denounces the charges as part of a communist conspiracy.
+SYLVIA POGGIOLI: But Berlusconi insists all his dinner parties are elegant and sober affairs, and denounces the charges as part of a communist conspiracy.

 POGGIOLI: Berlusconi has undergone a dozen-odd trials and was mostly acquitted, either thanks to the statute of limitations or changes in the law.
-In fact, prosecutor Ilda Boccassini the highly respected Iron Lady of the Italian judiciary - failed to win a conviction against him after false accounting was decriminalized.
+In fact, prosecutor Ilda Boccassini - the highly respected Iron Lady of the Italian judiciary - failed to win a conviction against him after false accounting was decriminalized.
 This is how she described Berlusconi in her closing arguments.

 POGGIOLI: At 17, she ended up in Milan after catching the eye of a talent scout at a beauty contest, and she started working as a belly dancer at nightclubs.
 Shortly later, el Marough attended her first party at Berlusconi's villa.
 According to prosecutors, she has given conflicting versions of events.
 In a tearful interview on a Berlusconi-owned TV network, she denied having sex with the premier.

-Sylvia Poggioli, NPR News, Milan.
+POGGIOLI: Sylvia Poggioli, NPR News, Milan.

 INSKEEP: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.